bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

 Updo - Uptime monitoring CLI tool with alerting and advanced settings: https://github.com/Owloops/updo

+frp - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet: https://github.com/fatedier/frp

 Malcolm is a powerful, easily deployable network traffic analysis tool suite for full packet capture artifacts (PCAP files), Zeek logs and Suricata alerts: https://github.com/cisagov/Malcolm